alexamc/coursera-getting-and-cleaning-data/README.md

 RUN_ANALYSIS.R
 To see the script created in this project you can see the run_analysis.R submitted in this repo.
-All the steps will be explained on the codebook.md file.
+All the steps are explained on the Script.
 To reproduce the code you have to change the directory where you saved the file and run it on Rstudio or R project.

 OUTPUTS
 The file created that contains the tidy data is tableTidy.txt
+You can si how the data work in the Codebook file